Yukkuricraft/yukkuricraft.net/content/pages/RulesEN.md

 Rules that apply mostly to the Discord server

-1. **Be mindful of your microphone**

-   If your sound quality is poor, please use the TTS role to communicate.
-   Excessive hot-mic (constant microphone activity, such as background noise or your breathing/chewing/etc) may also result in you being requested to use the role.
-In general, please be courteous and don't constantly disturb the flow of conversation, whether the problem is hardware, software, or yourself.
-   Continuing offenders will be warned and potentially banned.
+1. **Share the Spotlight**

+   Be courteous when talking to one another in the voice chats; everyone has a right to speak their opinions.
+Both excessive hogging of the room or constant interruptions will not be tolerated.

+2. **Be wary of the room's overall volume**

+   Unnecessary noises such as yelling or background disruptions that do not contribute to the conversation should be kept minimal.
+Offenders will be told to stop and potentially muted.

+3. **Do not misuse specified voice channels**

+   Chatter should be kept relevant to specific voice channels.
+For example, background conversation in a game room should only be limited to the ongoing game.

+4. **Keep things relevant to the ongoing topic**

+   Don't suddenly drop in and derail the ongoing discussion.
+Be respectful of each other's topic which they might be trying to discuss.

-2. **No NSFW without consent**
+5. **No NSFW without consent**

    If all members of a room with a temporary chat channel consent to viewing NSFW material, NSFW material can be posted.
 However, once a new member joins